ywkim/omgpt/README.md

      ```bash
      wget -O downloaded_file http://example.com/file
      ```
-     If you want to see the full output of this command, press Ctrl + F.
+     If you want to see the full output of this command, press Ctrl + O.

    - **Example 2**: If you tell OMGpt Shell to "Find all the Python files in the current directory", it will execute:
      ```bash